 Once a stepparent adoption is finalized, the former parent will no longer have legal rights or responsibilities toward the child, and will not be required to pay child support.
 He or she will, however, still be responsible for any arrears in child support.
 When the adoption is finalized, the rights and responsibilities of the former parent essentially transfer to the adoptive parent.
 The child’s birth certificate may be amended to reflect the stepparent’s name in lieu of the biological parent’s name.
 A stepparent adoption gives the stepparent the ability to make certain medical and education related decisions for the child, and inherits the same rights and responsibilities that usually belong to the natural parent.
 This includes the responsibility of providing child support and the rights to custody and visitation in the event of divorce.

 Consult an Experienced Family Law Attorney on Long Island Before Seeking a Stepparent Adoption in Nassau County or Suffolk County

 The adoption of a stepchild can be an exciting and meaningful event for the whole family, and can provide a much needed sense of security and belonging for the child.
 It can also be a complicated process.
-The Family Law Office of Robert E. Hornberger, Esq., P.C., can provide the legal expertise needed to navigate the process and provide the best representation and outcome for your family.
+The Family Law Office of Hornberger Verbitsky, P.C., can provide the legal expertise needed to navigate the process and provide the best representation and outcome for your family.
 Contact our office at 631-923-1910 to obtain a free consultation for your Nassau County and Suffolk County, Long Island family law matters.